chilcano/box-vagrant-wso2-dev-srv/README.md

 1.- `Error: Cannot allocate memory - fork(2)`

-This is because there is space in the swap partition or there isn't swap partition.
+This is because there isn't space in the swap partition or there isn't swap partition.

 ```
 $ vagrant ssh